zivoy/marian-extension/src/extractors/README.md

 ```

 ### normalizeReadingFormat

 Takes in a string and returns one of `Audiobook`, `Ebook`, `Physical Book`

 ### logMarian

-Does a `console.log` but prepends `[👩🏻‍🏫 Marian]` to the start, if more then one argument was passed then it will log it in a `console.group`
+Does a `console.log` but prepends `[👩🏻‍🏫 Marian]` to the start,
+if more then one argument was passed then it will log it in a `console.group`

 ### delay

 Takes a duration in milliseconds and returns a promise

 ### cleanText

 Takes in a string an cleans it up

 * normalizes unicode to be NFKC
 * remove unicode control characters
-* replace invisable characters and bidi characters with space(s)
+* replace invisible characters and bidi characters with space(s)
 * remove leading commas
 * replace replace repeating whitespace to be at most 1 space
-* trims spaces from begining and end
+* trims spaces from beginning and end

 ### withTimeout

 Takes in a promise, a timeout duration and a default object.
-if the promise does not resolve within the timeout duration it will fallback to using the default object.
+If the promise does not resolve within the timeout duration
+it will fallback to using the default object.
 Returns a promise

 ### getFormattedText

-Takes in a HTMLElement, extracts the text content of an element that has lot's of paragraphs and specified newlines.
+Takes in a HTMLElement, extracts the text content of an element
+that has a lot of paragraphs and specified newlines.

 Useful for extracting descriptions.

 ### remapKeys

 Takes in an object with string to string mappings as well as an object to act on.
 It will return a new object that replaces the keys of the provided object with the new values

 ### getImageScore

 Given a url it will return a promise to a calculated score based on the dimensions of the image

 ### clearDeepQueryCache

 Clears the internal cache used by [`queryDeep`](#querydeep) and [`queryAllDeep`](#queryalldeep).
 It is recommended to call this at the beginning of `getDetails` to ensure you don't get cached results from a previous run or page state.

 ### queryAllDeep

 Performs a deep DOM query that traverses into the shadow roots of the provided host selectors.
 This is useful for sites that heavily rely on Web Components and Shadow DOM (like Audible).